farm-ng/amiga-dev-kit/website/docs/examples/monitor_app/README.md

 title: Monitor App
 ---

+## Building an App: Understanding the Basics

+Every modern app typically consists of two main parts: the backend and the frontend.
+Let's dive into what each of these components does and how they interact with each other.

+Backend:

+The backend is like the brain of your app.
+It processes data, makes calculations, communicates with databases, and performs all the logical operations.
+  When you hear terms like "server," "API," or "database," they're usually related to the backend.

+In our example, we're using FastAPI to build our backend.
+FastAPI is a modern, high-performance web framework for building APIs.
+Coupled with the farm-ng brain services, our backend will fetch and serve data efficiently and securely to the frontend.

+Key Points:

+- Handles data processing, storage, and retrieval.
+- Communicates with other services and databases.
+- Secures data and ensures only authorized users can access it.

+Frontend:

+The frontend is the part of the app users see and interact with.
+Think of it as the face of your app.
+ It includes everything that you can touch, click, or interact with: buttons, images, text inputs, animations, and more.

+For our frontend, we're using React.
+React is a popular JavaScript library for building user interfaces.
+It allows developers to create responsive and interactive UI components easily.

+Key Points:

+- Displays data fetched from the backend.
+- Interacts with users, capturing their inputs and preferences.
+- Updates in real-time, ensuring users always see the latest data.

+### How They Work Together

+- A user interacts with the frontend (e.g., clicks a button to fetch information).
+- The frontend sends a request to the backend, asking for specific data.
+- The backend processes the request, fetches the data (from databases, other services, or the farm-ng brain services in our case).
+- Once the data is retrieved, the backend sends it back to the frontend.
+- The frontend then displays this data to the user in a readable and interactive manner.

 ### [Link to `monitor_app/`](https://github.com/farm-ng/farm-ng-amiga/blob/main/py/examples/monitor_app/)

 In this example we will show how to create a simple web application to stream and monitor